Covid 19 coronavirus: Benefit numbers soar as pandemic hits New Zealand economy hard

 The number of special needs grants issued by MSD rose from 114,898 in February to 291,818 in April.

-That was mostly driven by demand for food parcels, which jumped by 208 per cent since February.
-MSD was spending $7 million a year on the grants before the Covid crisis, but spent $33m on them in the year to April.
+That was mostly driven by demand for food grants, which jumped by 208 per cent since February.

+Activist Sue Bradford, the former Green MP, said the food grant numbers showed just how tight budgets were for many people.

+"You've got rising number of people dependent on the wage subsidy of $585 a week, and if your rent is $500 then even if you get an accommodation supplement, it's pretty clear those numbers don't add up."

-In all, more than $10 billion has been paid out through the scheme.
+In all, the scheme has paid out more than $10 billion to workplaces employing 1.7 million people.